Kitaoka's Conjecture and sums of squares: Preliminaries

 The group of units (i.e., the elements of norm $\pm1$) in $\OK$ is denoted by $\UK$.
 By Dirichlet's unit theorem, $\UK$ is a finitely generated abelian group.
-We denote by $\UKPlus$ the subgroup of \emph{totally positive units}, consisting of those units $\varepsilon \in \UK$ such that $\varepsilon \succ 0$.
+We denote by $\UKPlus=\UK\cap\OKPlus$ the subgroup of \emph{totally positive units}.

 Since squares are always totally positive, we have $\UKctv \subset \UKPlus$.
 As suggested in the introduction, the size of the factor group $\UKPlus/\UKctv$ (which is always a power of $2$) plays a significant role in this paper.